 In some cases, braces need a little help from a friend.
 When braces can’t do the job alone, Dr. Barysenka will recommend using an appliance.
-The use of an appliance will help to get you ideal results for a perfect smile!
+The use of an orthodontic appliance will help to get you ideal results for a perfect smile!

 Expanders are used to widen the upper jaw to create adequate space for permanent teeth.
-The expander is custom made for each individual patient, so it fits as comfortably as possible.
+The expander is custom-made for each individual patient, so it fits as comfortably as possible.
 This appliance is bonded to the molars using bands and sits across the palate.
 A special key will be used to “activate” the expander, by placing it in the hole and pushing towards the back of the mouth.
-Space will start to slowly open up between the front teeth, but don’t worry, this means the expander is doing it’s job!
+Space will start to slowly open up between the front teeth but don’t worry, this means the expander is doing it’s job!
 Once we reach ideal expansion, the expander will be stabilized and left in for six months to allow the bone to reform.

 The Herbst will stay in for 9-12 months on average.
 It’s normal for this appliance to feel a little bulky at first, but you will get used to it.
-You may find yourself talking funny, and it may feel strange to swallow when its placed at first.
+You may find yourself talking funny, and it may feel strange to swallow when it is first placed.
 This is also normal, and we encourage you to read aloud, sing, talk a lot, and keep swallowing!
 The more you practice these things, the easier it will get.

 The Forsus is designed to help move your teeth into their ideal position.
 Springs are attached to the archwire and are used to correct a patient’s overjet (space between upper and lower teeth).

 Headgear is used to correct a patient’s bite and support proper jaw alignment and growth.
-This is typically recommended for children whose jaw bones are still growing.
+This is typically recommended for children whose jawbones are still growing.
 There are different types of headgear, but all are commonly paired with an expander.

 TAD, or Temporary Anchorage Device, is used when tooth movement is in need of that extra boost.
 Sometimes referred to as “Orthodontic Mini Implants,” or “OMI,” these appliances are very small screws that are placed in the bone to aid desired tooth movement.